 Camelback Mountain, Arizona

 There’s a reason we travel with the people we do: We’re friends with them, are married to them, or are otherwise related to them.
-Trouble is, those traveling together might not all like the same things, so, finding a destination that offers something for everyone is key to successful vacation.
+The trouble is, those traveling together might not all like the same things, so finding a destination that offers something for everyone is key to a successful vacation.

 If you’re looking for a bucket-list-worthy escape to suit your entire group, consider a Southwest road trip, where you can explore charming small towns, shops, restaurants, hotels, national parks, and more.

-One of our favorite road trip itineraries is the scenic drive from Scottsdale to Las Vegas (or the reverse) with stops in Sedona or the Grand Canyon.
-This works great as either a girlfriends’ getaway, a bonding trip with siblings or cousins, or a vacation with other couples.
+One of our favorite road trip itineraries is the scenic drive from Scottsdale to Las Vegas (or the reverse), with stops in Sedona or the Grand Canyon.
+This works great as a girlfriend's getaway, a bonding trip with siblings or cousins, or a vacation with other couples.

 From terrific art and design to great food and wine, to adventure activities, here’s how to explore the Southwest by car on a budget.